apache/streampipes-website/documentation/docs/06_extend-tutorial-data-processors.md

 sidebar_label: Tutorial: Data Processors
 ---

-In this tutorial, we will add a new data processor using the Apache Flink wrapper.
+In this tutorial, we will add a new data processor using the standalone wrapper.

-From an architectural point of view, we will create a self-contained service that includes the description of the data processor and a Flink-compatible implementation.
+From an architectural point of view, we will create a self-contained service that includes the description of the data processor and a an implementation.
-Once a pipeline is started that uses this data processor, the implementation is submitted to an Apache Flink cluster.

 ## Objective